yornaath/lavaK/README.md

    \/____/\/__/\/_/ \/__/   \/__/\/_/ \/_/\/_/

 ```
-Hotkeys for for javascript with a simple api.
+Hotkeys(hot as lava..) for javascript with a simple api.

 ## Api
 The spec is simple and not set in stone.